FaustoFaggion/42_school_Net_Pratice/README.md

 	The ability to:
 	1. Continue working despite failures.
 	2. Ensure no loss of service.
-	This means that is necessary to duplicate nodes in case of a node falure.
+	This means that is necessary redundance of nodes and medium.
+So in case of a node or medium falure, the other can do the job and the network do not fail.

 **Scalability**